Official Indoor Volleyball Rules

 - The ball must be returned with no more than three hits.

 - A player may not hit the ball twice in a row.

-- A player in the back row may not spike the ball from in front of the attack line.
+- A player in the back row may not spike or block the ball from in front of the attack line.

 - No part of a player's body is permitted to break the plane of the net (the area above the net) for any reason, including when blocking on a return.

-- A ball that hits the ceiling or any objects attached from the ceiling (basketball backboards, light fixtures, scaffolding, etc.) shall remain in play provided the ball remains on the hitting team's side of the court.
+- A ball that hits the ceiling or any objects attached from the ceiling (basketball backboards, light fixtures, scaffolding, etc.) above the playing area shall remain in play provided the ball remains on the hitting team's side of the court.
 Should this happen while crossing the plane of the net, the ball is dead and a side-out and point awarded to the opposing team.

-- When a team receives the ball after a side-out has been called on the opposing team, the team shall rotate available players prior to serving.
+- When a team receives the ball after a side-out has been called on the opposing team, the team shall rotate prior to serving.

 - Players shall rotate to the next position, rotating clockwise.

-- The player in the front-right position, and only this player, shall rotate off the court, and the next player waiting on the sideline rotated into and only into the server's position.
+- The player in the front-right position, and only this player, may rotate off the court, and the next player waiting on the sideline rotated into and only into the server's position.

 - When 6 players are on court, there shall be 3 players in the front row and 3 players in the back row.
 When 5 players are on the court, there shall be 3 players in the front row and 2 players in the back row.
-When there are 4 players on the court, there shall be 2 players in each the front and back rows.
+When there are 4 players on the court, there shall be 3 players in the front row and 1 player in the back row.